Oct 17, 2022

 Being a divorce attorney is not always easy.
 We are taking difficult situations and are dealing with clients who are emotionally charged.
 The process of divorce can be grueling.
 Divorce litigation can be very long and very expensive.
 Some couples choose mediation as a way to expedite the process along with saving some money.

 While mediation does typically take much less time and takes much less money from your wallet, it does not necessarily mean the process will be easy.
 Yes, mediation is easier, but it still requires hard work by the parties.
-Below are some tips to help you if you decide to choose mediation.
+Below are some tips to help you if you decide to choose divorce mediation in PA.
 These tips are designed to make your mediation more effective and efficient.

 Christine Lombardo-Zaun, Esq., an attorney-mediator at Alpha Center for Divorce Mediation, provides tips for those who choose mediation to help make it most effective and efficient.